PaloAltoNetworks/prisma_channel_resources/panw-partner-wiki-main/contents/labs/prisma_cloud_and_xdr_better_together.md

 * Runners --- my feelings are the XDR agent may be more appropriate here.
 The reason being is that the runtime protection is based off of runtime modeling.
 Something like a runner would be difficult to model because it could argueably need to be made to do lots of things, and nearly impossible to set a baseline for.
 The important part about a runner is that no build should be able to change the runner or permissions on the runner itself.
 XDR in report only mode might be a better fit.

-* GitOps feasability with the XDR Agent - right now you have the option to deploy the XDR agent as a daemonset to a k8s cluster via a k8s manifest.
-This is great if you're doing manual deployments.
-Less useful if you're using a tool like Flux or ArgoCD to do deployments.
-A helm chart would need to be made from the manifest.
+* GitOps feasability with the XDR Agent - Update.
+Helm Chart has been created for XDR agent see the repo [here](https://github.com/PaloAltoNetworks/cortex-helm)

 * Linux vs Windows machines - both agents support a number of operating systems.
 We're exploring the differences and will report back accordingly.